Any job is easier with the right tools. You’re ready to start your Phoenix garden, so you’ll want the right tools for the job.

 Long Handle Garden Shovel: This is an item every homeowner should have, especially a gardener.
-It comes in handy for all kinds of chores including lifting and throwing decorative rocks, compost, soil and sand.
-Shovels are also necessary for digging up or planting shrubs and small trees.
+The job of a long handle shovel is to move material.
+It comes in handy when moving decorative rocks, compost, soil and sand.

 Hand Pruners: If you’ve planted any rose bushes or any shrubs at all, hand pruners are an essential gardening tool.
 Hand Pruners are available in three distinct types:

 - ‘bypass’ with two curved blades that resemble a scissor.
 This type of hand pruner is used on plants for a clean cut.
 Use on live plants such as rose bushes and shrubs.